gaehlerm/SoftwareEngineering/README.md

 ## Orthogonality

 Orthogonality is a mathematical definition.
-It has been used in software engineering by Thomas and Hunt in their highly recommendable book The Pragmatic Programmer [The Pragmatic Programmer].
+It has been used in software engineering by Thomas and Hunt in their highly recommendable book The Pragmatic Programmer [citation: The Pragmatic Programmer].
 Orthogonality states that two objects are under a right angle in the current coordinate system.
 The first part of this sentence may seem intuitive, but the part about the coordinate system...?
 Let me explain code-orthogonality by showing you a brief example that everybody knows.

 // TODO search images without copy right
 <div class="row">